-Note that the sizes are given to the nearest hundredth because taken using a digital caliper, this only to avoid possible duplicates in the diverses species.
+Note that the sizes of the shells are expressed in millimeters and hundredths because taken with a digital caliper, to avoid possible duplicates between different shells.

 The quotes offered in Euros (€) are sometimes absent, or shown as: "P.o.r."
 (For: "Price on request"), but can be requested from the Webmaster.